Imagine a day where you can sit back and just watch the money roll in. That’s the allure and promise of passive income investing.

 The guaranteed principal and regular payouts make bonds attractive to passive income investors.
 However, the “guarantee principal” is still tied to the bond issuer’s ability to repay the debt.
 Some investors may recall the Swiber bond default in 2016, where bondholders were unable to recover their interest or principal repayments.

 Typically, corporate bonds have a higher coupon yield than government bonds and bank deposits.
 Most corporate bonds are traded on Over-The-Counter (OTC) markets.
-A small subset are traded on the exchange.
+A small subset is traded on the exchange.
 These are also known as retail bonds.
-Currently, there are only 10 retail bonds listed on the SGX.
+Popular ones include Temasek bonds and Astrea bonds.

 #5 Fixed Income Exchange-Traded Funds (ETFs)